 George Harrison had a strange solo career after The Beatles broke up.
-He was the first one to have a number one single, he had two hugely popular albums, he produced or played on several hits for other people (Ringo Starr, Badfinger, America, John Lennon), he invented the rock benefit concert and he launched a record label and successful film production company.
+He was the first one to have a number one single, he had a few hugely popular albums, he produced or played on several hits for other people (Ringo Starr, Badfinger, America, John Lennon), he invented the rock benefit concert and he launched a record label and successful film production company.

 He also did albums whenever he felt like it, with increasingly sporadic output after Lennon’s murder, and would sometimes refuse to do any serious promotion of his albums.
 He never bowed to current trends which makes his music accessible now but “out of touch” within the context of the times and despite having a number of top 40 hits, he is rarely played on classic rock radio beyond My Sweet Lord and What Is Life.